Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-1-talos-on-hetzner/index.md

     crt: LS0t...
     key: LS0t...
 ```
+Neither the `crt` or `ca` field certificate contain references to this endpoint either, and I suppose they wouldn't since it's for Kubernetes, and this relates to the Talos API.

 Like the `secrets.yaml` file, this client configuration is also sensitive.

 You can either copy this config file to `~/.talos/config` or use the `talosctl` merge command, which doesn't destroy any existing configurations you might have: